Ten tips for better media interviews

 Time to read: 2 minutes

-Sam Howard advises on how tech companies can give better interviews.
+Sam Howard advises on how tech companies can give better media interviews.

-Media training – that’s a terrible phrase isn’t it?
-Makes you think of all those awful politicians that enunciate every syllable emphatically, use all their fingers to underline each phrase and talk at you as if you were Jeremy Paxman.
+Media training – that’s a terrible phrase, isn’t it?
+Makes you think of all those awful politicians that enunciate every syllable emphatically and use all their fingers to underline each phrase, talking at you as if you were Jeremy Paxman.
 So let’s not go there.
 But there is still much you can do to make sure your conversations with journalists go well.
-Key, is to remember the journalist has very little time to create a very good story, and it’s your job to help them with that.
+The key is to remember the journalist has very little time to create a very good story, and it’s your job to help them with that.

 Ten tips for better media interviews blog